luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

 *out* is a helper function for code generation
 It evaluates and output its arguments. uses .lexer.out

-        var out = .lexer.out
+        var rawOut = .lexer.outCode

-        for each item in arguments
+        for each item in arguments.toArray()

 skip empty items